How carbon vacancies can affect the properties of group IV color centers in diamond: A study of thermodynamics and kinetics: INTRODUCTION

 \section{INTRODUCTION}

-Solid state single photon emitters (SPE) have become important systems in both basic and applied research because of their applications in quantum computing, quantum metrology, and quantum information processing~\cite{Doherty2013nitrogen,Deak,Gali2}.
-The most studied SPE to date is the negatively charged nitrogen vacancy (N$V^-$) in diamond, consisting of a N substitutional atom and an adjacent carbon vacancy, because its electron spin has excellent coherence time even at room temperature~\cite{Walsworth}.
-This spin state can be prepared, manipulated and read out using light and radiofrequency fields.
-Unfortunately only about 4\% of the fluorescence is found in the zero-phonon line of the N$V^-$ center~\cite{Jelezko}.
-Another problem is that it has an electric dipole moment which makes it susceptible to external noise and local fields, causing broadening in the transition level inhomogeneities.
-One way to solve this problem is to consider systems with inversion symmetry and thus no dipole moment, which would be unaffected by external fields.
+Solid state single photon emitters (SPEs) have become important systems in both basic and applied research because of their important applications in quantum computing, quantum metrology, and quantum information processing.~\cite{Doherty2013nitrogen,Deak,Gali2,awschalom2018quant,DEFO2019,Kuate} The most studied SPE to date is the negatively charged nitrogen vacancy (N$V^-$) in diamond which can be made by replacing one carbon atom with a nitrogen atom, removing a neighboring carbon atom to form a vacancy, and then adding an electron to the system (see Fig. \ref{fig:structure}(a)).
+The N$V^-$ color center has an electron spin with an excellent spin coherence time ($T_2$) even at room temperature~\cite{Walsworth} and this spin state can be prepared, manipulated, and read out using light and radio-frequency fields.
+While the spin coherence time of N$V ^-$ can be negatively affected by coupling to the $^{13}$C nuclear spins in the local environment of the diamond host material,~\cite{Balasubramanian} the question of how a N$V^-$ center can couple to or decouple from its neighboring nuclear spins has been studied as a means of implementing multi-qubit registers.~\cite{Abobeih} Regarding the optical properties of the N$V^-$ center, unfortunately only about 4\% of the fluorescence is found in the zero-phonon line (ZPL).~\cite{Jelezko} Another problem with using the N$V^-$ color center as a viable SPE is that it has an electric dipole moment thus making it susceptible to external noise and local fields thus causing broadening in the transition level inhomogeneities.
+One way to solve this problem is to consider solid state SPEs which have inversion symmetry and therefore lack a dipole moment making them insensitive to external fields.